Nature is stingy: Universality of Scrooge ensembles in quantum many-body systems: Transverse-field Ising model

 Next, in Fig.~\ref{fig:ising_sup}f, we rescale $y$ and $h$ with fitted $y_0$ and $h_0$ for different $N_\text{B}$.
-We find that curves for different $N_\text{B}$ collapse to single curve when rescaling $h-h_0$ with $N_\text{B}^{1/\nu}$, where we have $\nu=1$ as expected for the Ising universality class.
-We also perform as dashed line a fit with 3rd order polynomial, allowing us to predict the behavior close to the critical point for all $N_\text{B}$.
+We find that curves for different $N_\text{B}$ collapse onto a single curve when rescaling $h-h_0$ with $N_\text{B}^{1/\nu}$, where we have $\nu=1$ as expected for the Ising universality class.
+We also show a third-order polynomial fit as a dashed line, allowing us to predict the behavior close to the critical point for all $N_\text{B}$.

 Next, we study the behavior of projected ensemble generated from the ground state of the Ising model for large fields $h$.
 We transform bipartition $B$ of the ground state with random Clifford unitaries $U_\text{B}$.
 In Fig.~\ref{fig:isinglargeh}a, we plot $\Delta^{(2)}$ against $h$ for different types of unitaries applied on $N_\text{B}$.
 Via fitting, we find that for all unitaries, we have a decay $\Delta^{(2)}\sim h^{-\alpha}$, with $\alpha\approx 2$.
 The decay results from the fact that for $h\rightarrow\infty$, the ground state of the Ising model is a product state.
 As product states are trivially exact Scrooge ensembles, $\Delta^{(2)}$ must decay to zero as $h\rightarrow\infty$.